MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/odbc-driver-on-linux-support-for-high-availability-disaster-recovery.md

 For more information about ODBC connection attributes, see [SQLSetConnectAttr](../../../relational-databases/native-client-odbc-api/sqlsetconnectattr.md).

-An ODBC application that uses [!INCLUDE[ssHADR](../../../includes/sshadr_md.md)] can use one of two functions to make the connection:
+An ODBC application that uses Always On availability groups can use one of two functions to make the connection:

 | Function | Description |
 |--|--|